 SwiftUI has two ways of creating alerts and sheets, and so far we’ve mostly only used one: a binding to a Boolean that shows the alert or sheet when the Boolean becomes true.

-The second option allows us to bind an optional to the alert or sheet, and we used it briefly when presenting map pins.
-If you remember, the key is that we use an optional Identifiable
+The second option allows us to bind an optional to the alert or sheet.
+The key is to use an optional Identifiable

 object as the condition for showing the sheet, and the closure hands you the non-optional value that was used for the condition, so you can use it safely.